saucelabs/sauce-docs/docs/mobile-apps/virtual-usb.md

 ## Virtual USB for Sauce Labs

 :::tip CLI Reference
 See [Virtual USB CLI Reference](dev/cli/virtual-usb.md) for a full list of vUSB test configuration commands and options.
-You can also view it in the vUSB client by running `java -jar vusb-client.jar --help`.
+You can also view it in the vUSB client by running `java -jar virtual-usb-client.jar --help`.
 :::

 ### Download Client